 Flooring system in the kitchen should be able to withstand any spills or chaos and safety of employees during working hours.
 Designing kitchen based on floors, structural details, layout, storage and general maintenance are critical to minimizing operating costs and maximizing productivity (Taylor & Holah, 1996).
 Health and safety issues are also best dealt in relation to the prevention of accidents due to slipping and falling.
 The finding of the result showed that the Independent Variable 1 which is lighting of the kitchen had a very weak or small relationship between the kitchen layout and employee performance in food and beverage outlets.
 Next, for Independent Variable 2 which is space or arrangement of kitchen equipment has a very weak or small relationship with employee performance in food and beverage outlets.
-Next, for Independent Variable 2 which is space or arrangement of kitchen equipment has a very weak or small relationship with employee performance in food and beverage outlets.
-Next, for Independent Variable 2 which is space or arrangement of kitchen equipment has a very weak or small relationship with employee performance in food and beverage outlets.
-Next, for Independent Variable 3 which is type of flooring also had a weak or small relationship with employee performance in food and beverage outlets.
+The finding of the result also shows that Independent Variable 3 which is type of flooring also had a weak or small relationship with employee performance in food and beverage outlets.